fikayo-sanni/ductape-docs/docs/actions/overview.md

 ### Create a New App and Import

-Omit the `appTag` to create a new App from the collection:
+Omit the `app` to create a new App from the collection:

 ```ts
 await ductape.action.import({